previousdeveloper/Selenium-best-practices/README.md

 Preferred selector order : id > name >links text> css > xpath

-Css and Xpath are location based selectors, and they are slower than other selectors.
+CSS and XPath are location based selectors, they are slower than other selectors.

 * Id and name are often the easiest and sure way.
-* Css = Id + name.
+* CSS = Id + name.
 * Last solution should be xpath.